andrew/ultimate-awesome/README.md

 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [ATPapers](https://github.com/ZhengZixiang/ATPapers) - Worth-reading papers and related resources on attention mechanism, Transformer and pretrained language model (PLM) such as BERT. 值得一读的注意力机制、Transformer和预训练语言模型论文与相关资源集合.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
+- [intertwingled](https://github.com/ahdinosaur/intertwingled) - A collection of videos to showcase the magic alchemy of computation.
 - [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
 - [awesome-mango-pi-mq-pro](https://github.com/boosterl/awesome-mango-pi-mq-pro) - A curated list of awesome MangoPi MQ-Pro images, tools and resources.
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .